 The phrase hard fork is mainly used when upgrading crypto assets.
 Crypto assets networks are decentralized by nature and these networks are created by various types of nodes.
 A hard fork requires each of these nodes to upgrade to the latest version of the protocol software.

 Consequently, this creates a crypto assets which has been upgraded and one which has not been upgraded, resulting in a “fork” into two different currencies.
 The incompatibility between the two crypto assets is called a hard fork.

 For large-scale rule changes to crypto assets in particular, maintaining backward and forward compatibility is technically difficult, which makes a hard fork necessary.
 If backward and forward compatibility can be maintained, a soft fork is performed instead.

 There are two major types of hard fork.

-The first type of hard fork occurs when one of the two virtual currencies resulting from a hard fork virtually disappears.
+The first type of hard fork occurs when one of the two crypto assets resulting from a hard fork virtually disappears.

-If a consensus is reached on the virtual currency’s development policy, almost all nodes will support the upgraded virtual currency.
-As a result, the other virtual currency that lost support will virtually disappear.
+If a consensus is reached on the crypto assets' development policy, almost all nodes will support the upgraded crypto assets.
+As a result, the other crypto assets that lost support will virtually disappear.

 It can be said that this type of hard fork occurs with a high degree of consensus from the whole community (network participants).
 For example, Ethereum (ETH) has a development roadmap with planned hard forks.
 In October 2017, Ethereum had hard fork called Byzantium which occurred with a majority consensus from the Ethereum community.